 Possible Injuries Following an Arlington Motor Vehicle Accident

-Some injuries that may occur during a car accident include:
+Some injuries that you or a loved one may have experienced during a car accident include:

 - Bone fractures